Cyprus president "can't exclude" bailout

 He also said "it would not be the end of the world" if Cyprus missed its stated target of a 2.5 percent deficit this year, and eventually hit 3.0 percent.

 Cypriot banks have been hit heavily by exposure to debt-crippled Greece.
-Its second-largest lender, Cyprus Popular, faces the prospect of nationalisation if it does not find new investors by a mid-year deadline.
+Its second-largest lender, Cyprus Popular CPBC.CY, faces the prospect of nationalization if it does not find new investors by a mid-year deadline.

 "I don't take as a given that we will negotiate entry to a support mechanism, (but) I don't want to absolutely exclude it," Christofias told a news conference when asked if Cyprus, the euro zone's third smallest economy, could need external help.